Man accused of being prolific Baton Rouge drug dealer, arrested again while out on bond

 Last week, Beauchamp was indicted in federal court for a previous drug arrest.
 When his case got to court, Judge Eboni Johnson Rose set his bond at $890,000.

-The WBRZ Investigative Unit spoke to Judge Johnson Rose asking why a bond would be set again, when he was already out on two others.
+The WBRZ Investigative Unit spoke to Judge Johnson Rose asking why a bond would be set again when he was already out on two others.
 Judge Rose said judicial canons, prohibit her from talking about any pending cases before her.

 Trending News